gristlabs/grist-help/help/limits.md

 For team sites on both the Free and Pro plan, there is no limit on the number of team members that may be added to the site.
 For team sites on the Pro plan, the number of team members determines the price.
 See our [pricing page](https://www2.getgrist.com/pricing) for details.

-Team members added to your team site and may inherit access to workspaces or documents within that organization.
+Team members added to your team site may inherit access to workspaces or documents within that organization.
 Learn more about [team sharing](team-sharing.md#team-sharing).